sam-621/nextjs-13-starter/src/core/utils/README.md

 # Types

-folder to storage your utilities or also known as helpers, here is going to be the functions or class helpers for your project
+Folder to store your utilities or also known as helpers, here is going to be the functions or class helpers for your project

 ## File example